AthenZ/athenz/docs/setup_zms_prod.md

 $ bin/zms start
 ```

+If using the Unix Authority to authenticate users against their unix password,
-Make sure the user that the ZMS Server process is running as has read
+make sure the user that the ZMS Server process is running as has read
 access to the /etc/shadow file.
 For full details, please check out
 the `User Authentication` section above.